TheMannu/AWS-Learning-Days/Day-01/project.md

 In the left navigation pane, choose Security Groups.

-Next to Web Server security group, select the  check box.
+Next to youb Server security group, select the  check box.

 Choose the Inbound rules tab.